Complex Saddles of Charged-AdS Gravitational partition function: Charged AdS Schwarzschild black hole

 \subsubsection{$AdS_5$ and $AdS_6$}

-In the limit $\beta \to\infty $ the odd term $r_+^{2d-3}$ in the saddle equation given by (\ref{eq:sadd_eq_fix_charge}) can be dropped, that excites for an analytic understanding about the saddle geometries of $AdS_5$ and $AdS_6$ for arbitrary $q$.
+In the limit $\beta \to\infty $ the odd term $r_+^{2d-3}$ in the saddle eq. (\ref{eq:sadd_eq_fix_charge}) can be dropped, that excites for an analytic understanding about the saddle geometries of $AdS_5$ and $AdS_6$ for arbitrary $q$.
 In this limit, the saddle equation reduces to

 for $d=4$ and $d=5$ respectively.
 Defining a new variable $x=r_+^2$, these equations can be made cubic and quartic in $x$ given by:

 for $d=4$ and $d=5$ respectively.